Skip to content

 Queue Administration

 Queues help your company to ensure that the incoming calls are answered by forwarding the calls in a queue to a group of employees/agents who can answer these calls.
-There are several methods used for the queue to “hunt” the agents:
+There are several methods used for the queue to route incoming calls to available agents

 • The incoming calls to the company’s main number can be forwarded to several employees through various distribution methods